Chapter 12: The Minimal Machine Model

 Firmware

 Firecracker takes the opposite approach: the VMM constructs boot_params directly, sets %rsi to point to it, and jumps to the 64-bit kernel entry point.
-No ROM is mapped, no firmware code executes, and the guest CPU's first instruction is the kernel's own. qboot is purpose-built for speed — it typically adds only a few tens of milliseconds — but it still represents firmware-controlled code running in the guest before the kernel.
-Firecracker eliminates that phase entirely.
+No ROM is mapped, no firmware code executes, and the guest CPU's first instruction is the kernel's own.
+The distinction is architectural: QEMU retains a firmware-controlled stage before the kernel, while Firecracker eliminates it.

 ACPI

-QEMU 4.2 shipped microvm without ACPI.
-QEMU 5.2 added it.
-The tables are compact: APIC at 78 bytes, DSDT at 482 bytes, FACP at 268 bytes — under 1 KiB total, growing to roughly 3,130 bytes for the DSDT when PCIe is enabled (per Gerd Hoffmann's 2020 blog post on kraxel.org).
-The DSDT declares each active virtio-mmio slot with its MMIO address and GSI, so no command-line slugs are needed.
+QEMU 4.2 shipped microvm without ACPI, and later versions added it.
+The DSDT declares each active virtio-MMIO slot with its MMIO address and GSI, so no command-line slugs are needed.

 When ACPI is disabled, QEMU handles device discovery by patching the guest kernel command line automatically: microvm_get_mmio_cmdline() in hw/i386/microvm.c appends virtio_mmio.device=512@0x<addr>:<irq> for each active slot.
 This behavior is controlled by the machine option auto-kernel-cmdline (on by default).